 The first noble truth of Buddhism is that ,even though pain is an inevitable part of human existence, suffering is optional.
 The suffering can be minimized if we develop perspective, and we focus on the lessons instead of the hurt.
 When adversity befalls us we should try highlighting the positive aspects instead of playing the victim and looking for a cause or culprit.

-Even though pain is unavoidable it can be a great teacher.
+Even though pain is unavoidable, it can be a great teacher.
 It can be the impetus for our evolution into conscious individuals.
-All we need to do is to transform our relationship with pain and keep our minds and hearts open to the wisdom from every painful experience that we endure.
+All we need to do is to transform our relationship with pain and keep our minds and hearts open.

-Here are five valuable lessons that I’ve been able to learn from pain that have helped me see it in a more positive light:
+Here are five valuable lessons that I’ve been able to learn from pain:

 1. We understand ourselves better: Pain has the power to break us open and expose the vulnerable parts of ourselves, thereby giving us opportunity to get intimate with them.
 Pain will test your character and make it necessary to tap into your strengths.
 It will expose your weaknesses, allowing you to improve.
 Each test is like a rung on a ladder that we can climb to higher elevations of consciousness.
 Self-knowledge, coupled with a belief in our ability to survive, promotes self-esteem and personal growth.

 2. We realize our strengths and resilience: All unpleasant experiences throw us out of our comfort zone and urge us to stretch into unknown territory.
 This is a good thing because we tend to underestimate ourselves and our capacity to withstand the storms in our life.
 If we’re open to the learning, tough incidents will make us tougher and leave us feeling braver.
-Like a warrior who’s been through battle, you can charge ahead knowing that you’re strong and you have what it takes to overcome any obstacle.
-As the saying goes, “What doesn’t kill you makes you stronger”.
+Like a warrior who’s been through battle, you can charge ahead knowing that you’re strong and you have what it takes to overcome any obstacle. ”.

 4. The pain helps us experience a deeper sense of connection: Every time we experience pain we become aware that it’s something we all share.
 We can draw wisdom and understanding from our trials and tribulations, which, in turn, can help others who are dealing with similar issues.
 You cannot fully understand the suffering of others until you have gone through what they’ve experienced.
 For example, if you’ve never been through a breakup you won’t be able to empathize with your friend who is going through one.
 Pain connects you to your being.
 The visceral sensations of pain activate a primal part of you that reveals your humanity.